codecalec/ProgrammingLabManual/src/plotting/basic_plotting.md

 temprature = np.array([82, 71, 63, 56, 50]) # numpy array of measured temprature data
 uncertainty = np.array([1.2, 1.0, 1.0, 0.8, 0.8]) # Some uncertainty associated with the measurement

-# This will produce a plot with errorbars representing the uncertainty
+# This will produce a plot with errorbars representing the uncertainty on the y axis
 # The yerr parameter can either be a constant value
-plt.errobar(time, temperature, yerr=1.0)
+plt.errorbar(time, temperature, yerr=1.0)

 # or yerr can be a list of the same length as the x and y parameters
 plt.errorbar(time, temperature, yerr=uncertainty)